-Biden hails debt ceiling deal as 'crisis averted'
+Biden says debt ceiling deal averted 'economic collapse'

 The Democratic president voiced rare praise for his Republican counterparts, saying they "operated in good faith".

-He said a US default on its $31.4tn (£25tn) debt after next week's deadline would have been "catastrophic".
+He said a US default on its $31.4tn (£25tn) debt on Monday's deadline would have been "catastrophic".

+Speeches to the nation from the Oval Office are typically reserved for major crises, such as war or natural disasters.

+For weeks the White House and Republicans debated details of a deal, and there was scepticism about whether the package would actually be finalised before the US government ran out of money on 5 June.